 1) Draw.
 You basically use your finger and draw any kind of line or circle and the drone will fly along that drawing.
 It’s almost like you draw a path and it flies it.
 The use of this option is that if you want to film some sort of particular area slowly and steadily, this flight mode is superb.

-6) 5 sensors.
+6) Up to 5 sensors.
 Amazing safety precautions in place.

 Another cool aspect of having so many sensors is that if you use ANY of the flight modes (let’s say the draw mode I talked about) and it flies along a line, and along that line is a hill, tree or any obstacle, it will go around or OVER it to avoid it and continue along the path you drew.